 Played: Mary, Queen of Scots, Chinese woman, female pilot, girl disguised a boy...

-Did Hepburn have a Lavender marriage (her only marriage) to "Luddy" Ogden Smith?
+Did Hepburn have a Lavender marriage to "Luddy" Ogden Smith?
 Apparently when they went to Bermuda on their honeymoon, Hepburn took along Laura Harding (who she had lived with for four years and who once described herself as "Miss Hepburn's husband") and "Luddy" took his... gay lover, Jack Clark.
 But, bi!
 No one can dispute her L.O.V.E to Spencer Tracy.

 Slick Flick: The African Queen (1951)